lin-meister/CS-111/README.md

-# CS-111
+# CS 111: Operating Systems
-Implementations of projects from CS 111 at UCLA.
+Implementations of projects from CS 111 at UCLA (Kampe).